 ABIM PIM Practice Improvement Modules® are Web-based tools that guide physicians through the collection of patient and practice infrastructure data to identify gaps in care and ultimately implement a quality improvement plan for their practice.
 ABIM's Maintenance of Certification (MOC) program requires physicians to complete a QI activity, and PIMs are one way to fulfill that requirement.
 Having the ability to complete a PIM using clinical data that has already been collected is added benefit for the diplomate.

 “If physicians are already engaged in rigorous quality improvement activities, we want them to receive Maintenance of Certification credit for that work and the new Self-Directed and Completed Project PIMs are how we accomplish this,” said Elizabeth Blaylock, Vice President of PIM Development at the American Board of Internal Medicine.
 “These new PIMs are designed to support physicians in their ongoing efforts to measure and improve patient care.”

-As part of MOC, ABIM requires board-certified physicians to re-assess their medical knowledge and engage in quality improvement activities every ten years.
+As part of MOC, ABIM requires board certified physicians to re-assess their medical knowledge and engage in quality improvement activities every 10 years.

 ABIM Board Certified Doctors Make a Difference